codezri/codezri.github.io/blog/2022-12-27-neutralinojs-2023-roadmap.md

 ## Transparency

-Neutralinojs is a free and pure open-source project - you can use it for free, inspect the source, and customize it if you want.
+Neutralinojs is a free and pure open-source project &mdash;you can use it for free, inspect the source, and customize it if you want.
 It doesn't come with premium features that are unlockable via monetary payments.
 Every framework user gets the same set of features.
 Also, we don't embed telemetry services in the framework core or developer tools for generating usage statistics.
 Our primary goal is to offer a better lightweight,